[Skip to Content]

 Available from the website.

 This fact sheet for parents and other caregivers provides answers to frequently asked questions about silver diamine fluoride (SDF).
 It explains what SDF is and discusses its benefits, safety, and side effects; eating and drinking after SDF application; how to determine if SDF is right for a child; and insurance coverage for SDF application.
-In addition to English, the fact sheet is available in the following languages: Arabic, Bengali, Chinese, Cantonese, Haitian Creole, French, Italian, Korean, Polish, Russian, Spanish, Urdu, and Yiddish. zzz
+In addition to English, the fact sheet is available in the following languages: Arabic, Bengali, Chinese (simplified), Chinese (traditional), French, Haitian Creole, Italian, Korean, Polish, Russian, Spanish, Urdu, and Yiddish.

 Details